 Our Vision for Central Square is that it becomes a proud new Gateway to the Capital of Wales.
 A revamped Central Square will reflect Cardiff’s ambition to be amongst Europe’s most successful cities.
 It will build on its success and become a place defined by excellence in design, in quality, in diversity of offer.
 It will be a place that inspires and excites.
-Above all it will be a unique place – a place that captures the essence of the Principality and its values, as a place of warmth and welcome.
+Above all it will be a unique place – a place that captures the essence of Wales and Welsh values, as a place of warmth and welcome.

 The approach is to consider the context of the urban blocks of the existing City and recreate this in a new way with a strategy of new civic space, and the creation of a new City Quarter.